jliip/jliip/README.md

 - HKUST UG major in integrative system and design
 - running a project about making ANIME AI-Hardware product using live2d/3d model veits/llm tech
+   - now is a 12 ppl team, on the way to turn into a real company
 - [running year project about making tennis machine]( https://github.com/jliip/yolov5_tennisRobot/tree/main?tab=readme-ov-file#aiming-to-achieve-an-unbelivable-product)
 - soft gripper relative research project